 Try these Broiled Italian Tomatoes with Garlic and Herbs for a taste of Italy!
 Ripe tomatoes are broiled with garlic-infused olive oil and a mix of fresh Italian herbs.
 Great as a side, appetizer, or on crusty bread for a twist on bruschetta.
 Enjoy the simple and authentic flavours of Italian cuisine!

 ❤️ Why you'll love this broiled tomato recipe

-Full of the flavours of sunny Tuscany, these Broiled Italian Tomatoes make an easy, healthy side dish for your favourite grilled meats or vegetables.
+- Full of the flavours of sunny Tuscany, these Broiled Italian Tomatoes make an easy side dish for your favourite grilled meats or vegetables.
 Cooked quickly under the broiler, then drizzled with aged balsamic vinegar, this tomato recipe is dairy-free and low-carb.

-I use this recipe to dress up garden-fresh summer tomatoes when we have an abundance.
+- I use this broiled tomato recipe to dress up garden-fresh summer tomatoes when we have an abundance.
 It also works well with those winter tomatoes that are less than tasty (you know the ones!)
 Adding pungent herbs and roasted garlic heightens the naturally sweet flavour of tomatoes.

-A short list of ingredients for this recipe!
+A short list of ingredients to make broiled tomatoes!

-- herbs: fresh is always best!
-I used rosemary, oregano and thyme.
+- herbs: Fresh is always best!
+I use rosemary, oregano and thyme and sometimes basil.
 Marjoram would also be good, or try tarragon.